ChildOfJustice/UniFileShare-Core/README.md

 ```

 ## How to start:
+For now there is no one-scripted command to run, but  in the future we are planning to deploy this application in one click.
-Run these scripts from `package.json`:
+Run these scripts from `package.json` and some other commands:
 * run `cloudformation-deploy` - initialize all cloud infrastructure.
 * `wait!` until CloudFormation stack will be ready.
 * run `generate-config-file` - create connection file with all secret information (ids, passwords and etc).